The continuous-time frog model can spread arbitrarily fast: The main result, proof, and further discussion

 In order not to exclude distributions with an atom at $0$, we assume that there is at least one active particle at the beginning at the origin $\0 _\d$.
 That is, for realizations of $\eta$ with $\eta (\0 _\d) = 0$ an active particle is added at the origin.

 Let us introduce the model which can serve as a motivation for treating a more general model rather than only the standard frog model.
 Let $\d = 1$.
 Imagine that we again have $ \eta (x)$ particles at $x \in \Z$ at the beginning, but instead of the random walk the particles now move in the continuous space $\R$ according to independent standard Brownian motions.
 Other rules do not change - once some active particles reaches $y\in \Z$ for the first time, all $\eta (y)$ sleeping particles located at $y$ activate and start their own Brownian motions.
-This model can be expressed in the discrete-space framework with $\pi$ being the distribution of the time when the absolute value of a Brownian motion started at $0$ hits $1$.
+This model can be expressed in the discrete-space framework with $\pi$ being the distribution of the time when the absolute value of a Brownian motion started at $0$ hits $1$, and is thus covered by Theorem \ref{short thm}.
+Similar models with particles performing a Brownian motion were treated in \cite{Brownian_Frog_17, Brownian_Frog_18}; the description appears already in \cite{stocCombust} in relation to non-isotropy of the lattice models.

-We start from the following observation.
-If the activation of some of the sleeping particles upon coming into contact with an active particle is delayed or even suppressed entirely, the resulting process is going to spread slower than the frog model.
-This also applies to putting to sleep some active particle and removing (both sleeping and active) particles, because the spread can only be slowed down as a result.
-The slower spread here means that the set of sites visited by an active particle by time $t$ for the slowed model is going to be a subset of the respective set for the original model.

 Let $\mathcal{A} _t$ be the set of sites visited by an active particle by the time $t$.
 If for some $r >0$, $\pi ( (0, r] ) = 0$, then for any distribution $\mu$ a.s. $ \mathcal{A} _t \subset [-n, n] ^\d $, where $n = \lceil \frac{t}{r} \rceil $, and hence $(\mathcal{A} _t, t \geq 0)$ grows at most linearly with time.
 Lemma \ref{sycophancy} and Theorem \ref{long thm} show that the reverse is also true.